Ettal Abbey: Sex abuse scandal

 In early 2010, ten priests at the Ettal Abbey boarding school were accused of sadistic beatings, molestation, or making sexual advances on boys as well as sadism.
 In March 2010, authorities raided the monastery as part of a probe into allegations that priests sexually abused children there.
 By an Apostolic Visitation and an independent investigation, these allegations have been surveyed and consequences have been drafted.
 The major part of the alleged abuses took place in the late 1960s, 1970s and early 1980s.
 Both the monastery's Abbot Barnabas Bögle and the head of the school Maurus Kraß both resigned in February 2010 after being pressured to do so by Munich Archbishop Reinhard Marx.
 However, Bögle was re-elected Abbot in July 2010 and Kraß was later reinstated by the Bavarian Education Ministry.
 On September 6, 2011, the monastery agreed to pay €700,000 to 70 former pupils who were victims of abuse, with each victim receiving between €5,000 and €20,000 each in compensation.

 Economy

-The monastery runs a brewery, a distillery, a bookstore, an art publishing house, a hotel, a cheese factory joint venture, and several smaller companies.
+The monastery runs a brewery, Benediktiner Weissbräu, a distillery, a bookstore, an art publishing house, a hotel, a cheese factory joint venture, and several smaller companies.
 The distillery produces Ettaler Kloster Liqueur, a herbal liqueur which, like that of the Carthusian monks, comes in sweeter yellow and more herbal green varieties.